-The Developer's Assessment Report will evaluate the Prairie Creek Mine's potential impacts on air quality, particularly through industrial emissions and dust.
+The Developer's Assessment Report will evaluate the Prairie Creek Mine's potential impacts on air quality due to project emissions.
 While considering impacts and mitigation on air quality, Canadian Zinc is encouraged to enter dialogue with Environment Canada and the GNWT about appropriate methods for modeling air quality and strategies for minimizing air quality impacts, and should consider the Guideline for Ambient Air Quality Standards in the Northwest Territories and GNWT's Guideline for Dust Suppression.